GrKoR/esphome_aux_ac_component/README-EN.md

 ### List of potential compatible ACs ###
 **NOT TESTED!
 TRY AT YOUR OWN RISK!**
 AUX is one of the OEM air conditioner manufacturers.
-They produce ACs for many brands.
+AUX produce ACs for many brands.
-Internet says that following air conditioners may test with aux_ac component:
+Internet says that following air conditioners may test with `aux_ac` component:
 + AUX
 + Abion
 + AC ELECTRIC